2025–26 FC Bayern Munich season

-The season is the first since 2007–08 without club legend and World Cup winner Thomas Müller, who has won 34 major trophies throughout his career, making him the most decorated German footballer of all time.
+The season was the first since 2007–08 without club legend and record appearance holder Thomas Müller, who had won 34 major trophies throughout his career, making him the most decorated German footballer of all time.
+The season was also the first since 2014–15 without Kingsley Coman, as he joined Saudi club Al-Nassr, as well as the first since 2019–20 without Leroy Sané, as he joined Turkish champions Galatasaray when his contract expired.